2018wzh/mesh-simplifier/README.md

 # mesh-simplifier

-A small C++ tool built on top of [meshoptimizer](https://github.com/zeux/meshoptimizer) that loads OBJ meshes, builds a Nanite-style cluster hierarchy, and produces simplified meshes at a requested ratio.
+A small C++17 tool that loads OBJ meshes, builds a Nanite-style cluster hierarchy with [vcglib](https://github.com/cnr-isti-vclab/vcglib), and produces simplified meshes at a requested ratio using a view-dependent cut over that hierarchy.
 Supports exporting/importing precomputed Nanite trees to skip rebuilds.

 ## Build